bryantdo/LightsCameraAction/README.md

 Sends over Telnet a "getwl" command using the IP address and port specified in the Configuration group and prints the lights' reply, allowing the user to specify an appropriate "setwlsrelpower" command.

 ####WL Command
-By default the wavelengths command is "setall0", meaning that lights will be set as "off before imaging.
+By default the wavelengths command is "setall0", meaning that lights will be set as "off" before imaging.
 This can be changed by the user, most likely replaced with a "setwlsrelpower" command.

 ###Run
 ####Start Imaging Job